jjottar/openpi-aml/aml/readme.md

 Allow storage account key access

- az ml environment create --name libero-env --build-context scripts/docker --dockerfile-path serve_policy.Dockerfile --resource-group  robotics-ch-north --workspace-name robotics-ch-north --datastore libero
+ az ml environment create --name libero-env --build-context . --dockerfile-path scripts/docker/serve_policy.Dockerfile --resource-group  robotics-ch-north --workspace-name robotics-ch-north

 Configure the default storage to allow access from all networks, and allow key access and give myself permission cause I cant change the datastore for the jobs :(
+I have to add LEROBOT_HOME, otherwise it will redownload the data.
+Also, it has to be an output because an input doesnt get substituted correctly.

  az ml job create --file aml/data-norm-stats.yaml --resource-group robotics-ch-north --workspace-name robotics-ch-north